 Based in West Michigan, Sietsema Orchards was founded on the outskirts of Grand Rapids in 1934.
 Occasionally this location provides farm-to-table dinners, so be sure to regularly check the website to participate in those.
 They also create four different types of hard cider and just released a new one called Maggie’s Reserve.
 Proceeds from sales of Maggie’s Reserve will benefit Mercy Health Birth Center at Saint Mary’s.
 Contribute to a great cause while also having fun!
 Another reason to visit is to gather an amazing variety of apples and pumpkins.

 Since 1962, Friske Orchards Farm Market has been a family tradition in Northwest Michigan.
 The orchard grows and harvests approximately 5.5 million pounds of fresh Michigan fruit and produce annually and about 50,000 gallons of premium apple cider blends.
 It is open year-round, bringing you their high-quality fruit and handcrafted specialty food products.
-Be sure to check out the fruit stand, Orchard Cafe, Old World Bakery, general store, Country Haus Gift Shop, the seasonal children's Orchard Playland and Barnyard Animal Petting Zoo, presenting options for everyone.
+Be sure to check out the fruit stand, Orchard Cafe, Old World Bakery, general store, Country Haus Gift Shop, the seasonal children's Orchard Playland and Barnyard Animal Petting Zoo.
 Apple Fest Days occur mid-October and are full of fun activities.